ENFORCEMENT

 SSR or SSDI claim, CSS will give credit towards the NCP’s current support

 obligation for the child’s portion of the benefit paid each month.
-Credit is calculated as follows:
+Credit is

 1.